-I interviewed smokejumpers, quiet college guys earning money for school and a couple of professionals.
+I interviewed smokejumpers, quiet college guys earning money for school, as well as a couple of professionals.
 Since 1940, smokejumpers had been dropping out of American skies like paratroopers to fight and subdue small fires before they became big fires.
 That summer they were leaping into space from a Beech 18, a twin-engined transport that first flew in 1937 and is still flying today.
-It’s sometimes referred to as a baby DC-3.
+It’s sometimes referred to as a “Baby DC-3”.

 I was content just to interview the smokejumpers, not join them.
 Call me chicken, but the idea of stepping out of an airplane over a trackless wilderness did not appeal to me.
-Besides, the glory of smokejumping ends with the landing: from then on it is just hard, hot, dirty work, and dangerous (although, statistically, smokejumpers are at no greater risk than other forest-fire fighters, not that either profession could be considered safe).
+Besides, the exhilaration of smokejumping ends with the landing: from then on it’s just hard, hot, dirty work, and dangerous (although, statistically, smokejumpers are at no greater risk than other forest-fire fighters, not that either profession could be considered safe).

 Two helicopters were working on the Gila that summer.
-One was a French Alouette II, first turbine-powered helicopter and holder of altitude and speed records for helicopters.
-The other was a little Hiller with a canopy like a big bubble — riding in it was like riding a motorcycle in the sky — and sometimes like riding a motorcycle just a few feet off the ground!
+One was a French Alouette II, the first turbine-powered helicopter and holder of altitude and speed records for helicopters.
+The other was a little Hiller with a canopy like a big bubble — riding in it was like riding a motorcycle in the sky, and sometimes like riding a motorcycle just a few feet off the ground!

-WWII-era Grumman TBM Avengers torpedo bombers and a North American B-25 Mitchell bomber were called on to make low-level drops of fire-retarding “slurry” in mountain air so thin and often so turbulent that that no flight could be considered safe.
+WWII-era “warbirds” — Grumman TBM Avenger torpedo bombers and a North American B-25 Mitchell bomber — were called on to make low-level drops of fire-retarding “slurry” in mountain air so thin and often so turbulent that no flight could be considered safe.

 The slurry pilots depended on small bird-dog planes that flew at dangerously low level and slow speed so their pilots could check wind direction, visibility, the size of the fire, and hotspots most in need of cooling down.
 They directed the slurry pilots by radio, and then checked the effectiveness of the retardant after each drop.

-I wasn’t fly allowed to fly in a slurry plane, because it was too dangerous.
-However, I could hitch a ride in a bird-dog plane, which was apparently considered to be less dangerous, and in the late afternoon, pilot Wendell Schroll invited me to join him on a flight into the Black Range to check out a small fire west of Hillsboro near McKnight Canyon.
+Nor could I fly in the B-25, because it was out of service that day.
+However, I could fly in a bird-dog plane, which was apparently considered to be less dangerous, and in the late afternoon, pilot Wendell Schroll invited me to join him on a flight into the Black Range to check out a small fire west of Hillsboro near McKnight Canyon.

 Wendell had flown in from Redding, California to help out with an especially active fire season.
-He was flying a single-engine Beechcraft T-34B Mentor, registration #N145Z, one of two leased by the Forest Service from the U.S. Navy.
+He was flying a single-engine Beechcraft T-34B Mentor, registration #N145Z, leased to the Forest Service by the U.S. Navy.

 Almost 2,000 T-34s in several variants were built, but the aircraft isn’t well known by the general public.
 My topical collection of airplanes on stamps includes only one postage stamp picturing the T-34, as well as one charity seal.